The Other Guys (University of St Andrews): 2024

-2025 - Present
+2025

 The Other Guys in 2025, pictured on the Old Course at St Andrews.

 In January 2025, The Other Guys embarked on another short England tour, visiting two of the same churches as the previous tour, St Leonard's Church Balderstone and Fletching Parish Church, alongside All Saint's Church in Bisham.
 In Fletching the group raised nearly £4,000 to support the keeping of the church.

 The group qualified again for the same ICCA quarterfinals that they won in 2024 at the Church Hill Theatre.
 The group went on again to win the quarterfinal, this time picking up best choreography for the whole set and best soloist for Ben Hayes for ‘He used to be Mine’ whilst also scoring the highest in the UK for the quarterfinal round.

 Having won their quarterfinals in the ICCA the group competed at the semifinals again at the New Wimbledon Theatre, where they placed 2nd in the UK the year before, this time placing 3rd, with Ben Hayes winning outstanding soloist again for 'He used to be Mine'.

 In August of 2025 the group returned to the Edinburgh Fringe Festival after a 3-year hiatus.
 On the 22nd of August the group released the album 'Bad Academic Practice'.

+The group performed at the University of St Andrews matriculation ceremony at the Younger Hall in September for 2025.

 In October 2025 the group returned to the Byre Theatre, St Andrews having not performed there for two years.
 At this concert the group raised money for the Friends of the Byre Charity while introducing their newest members.
 The group also performed for the Royal and Ancient Golf Club of St Andrews in October 2025.

-The group are due to perform at Earlsferry Town Hall for their annual 'Festive Drink and Show' on the 12th December.
+The group performed at Earlsferry Town Hall for their annual 'Festive Drink and Show' on the 12th December 2025.

+2026 – present

+Subsequent to the release of the album 'Bad Academic Practice' in 2025, on the 22nd February 2026 it was announced that the group had been nominated 6 times at The Contemporary A Cappella Society 2026 Recording Awards.
+The group was nominated in the Best Show Tunes Song category for "Dancing Through Life" and "He Used to be Mine", Best Lower Voices Collegiate Arrangement for "9 to 5", Best Lower Voices Song for "Heroes", Best European Album for the entire project and Best Theme Song for "What's New Scooby-Doo" which came runner up overall in its category.

+The Group performed at Holy Trinity Church, St Andrews again on the eve of their annual ball in 'The Other Concert' on the 27th March 2026.

+In lieu of the 100th Anniversary of the Kate Kennedy Procession in April 2026, the group performed both for a charity event in a temporary Spiegeltent alongside a screening from St Andrews born musician KT Tunstall and for the Community Day.